chip-red-pill/MicrocodeDecryptor/README.md

 4. Where can I find more information about it?

-See our talks [Chip Red Pill: How We Achived to Execute Arbitrary Microcode Inside Inttel Atom CPUs](https://www.youtube.com/watch?v=V1nJeV0Uq0M&ab_channel=OffensiveCon) from OffensiveCon22.
+See our talks [Chip Red Pill: How We Achived to Execute Arbitrary Microcode Inside Intel Atom CPUs](https://www.youtube.com/watch?v=V1nJeV0Uq0M&ab_channel=OffensiveCon) from OffensiveCon22.

 # Python